sarawanakumar/android-helper/Resource.md

 ## Android App Release process

-  You need a key store and secure key.
+  The aab/apk that you want to release to appstore must be signed with a cryptographic key.
+For that, you need a key store and secure key.
 For the first time when you want to create a release APK, You can create one witht the help of Android Studio.
   - Tap `Build > Generate Signed Bundle/APK`
   - Under key store path, select `Create New KeyStore`
   - Choose path where you want to store the key store and create a secure password